 Welcome to Siege Watch, a joint initiative of PAX and The Syria Institute.
 The Siege Watch project aims to provide the international community with up-to-date information on Syria’s besieged communities, where trapped civilians suffer in inhumane circumstances with little help from the outside world.
 Data is collected on an ongoing basis from an extensive network of reporting contacts on the ground and disseminated through in-depth quarterly reports, in the interactive map below, and on the Siege Watch Twitter feed (@siegewatch).

-The most recent May 2016 report found that there are still more than 1,000,000 Syrians suffering under siege in locations in Damascus, Rural Damascus, Homs, Deir Ezzor, and Idlib governorates.
-An additional 1,400,000 additional people live in areas on the Siege Watch “Watchlist,” which face siege-like conditions and are at risk of becoming completely besieged.
+The most March 2017 report found that there are nearly 1,000,000 Syrians suffering under siege in locations in Damascus, Rural Damascus, Homs, Deir Ezzor, and Idlib governorates.
+An additional 1,300,000 additional people live in areas on the Siege Watch “Watchlist,” which face siege-like conditions and are at risk of becoming completely besieged.
 Despite unprecedented international efforts in recent months, not a single siege was lifted and conditions in many areas worsened.

 Use the interactive map below to zoom in and learn more about each besieged community.
 For further information on the map format, data, and classifications, check out the Map Guide.
 Finally, for background on the project and our data gathering methodology, please see the ‘About‘ page.
 Stay tuned for our next quarterly report.